 Currently, according to the consultancy firm, this technology helps provide resources mainly for sectors such as manufacturing or retail.
 The trend, however, is that this technology will expand to other sectors through more advanced operating systems and devices such as robots, drones, and autonomous vehicles.

 In the distributed cloud system, the origin provider distributes data to different locations, being responsible for their security, operation, and governance, in addition to service updates.
 The model represents a significant change from what we have today, which is centralized.

 Among the trends are also the so-called “autonomous things”, which are devices that use artificial intelligence to perform functions that previously needed to be performed by human beings.
 The best known currently are robots, drones and cars, but the trend is for this variety of devices to increase.

-Gartner highlights that this technology is still little implemented in corporations because it is not scalable, but believes that organizations will progressively adopt it, due to the potential revenue generation it offers.
+Gartner highlights that this technology is still scarcely implemented in corporations because it is not scalable, but believes that organizations will progressively adopt it, due to the potential revenue generation it offers.

 This trend, in practice, is already a reality, but it should develop even more in the coming years.
 According to the specialized IT consultancy, AI will continue to be used to improve machines, but it brings with it a great challenge: security.